 After an order is entered and the parties have been operating under the terms of that order, they often find the need to change it.
-Sometimes the circumstances of one of the parent’s has changed or the circumstances of the child changes or both.
+Sometimes the financial circumstances of one of the parent’s has changed or the needs of the child changes, causing additional financial burdens, or both.
 Any change to the current order must be done through the courts by filing a Motion to Modify.
+Creating a written or verbal agreement between the parties does not absolve the child support obligation and can be harmful to either party down the line if litigation happens.
 A modification can be sought to change child support amounts, conservatorship, and possession and access schedules.

-Modifications sought within two years of a previous order are looked at with more scrutiny, because the court wants to make sure that making the change is in the best interest of the child or children.
+Modifications sought within three years of a previous order are looked at with more scrutiny, and requests must be made to the court prior to being granted permission because the court wants to make sure that making the change is in the best interest of the child or children.
 If you need a current order modified contact my office and I will work closely with you to get the changes you are seeking.

 If the child support amount that was originally set by the court is no longer accurate then you may need to seek a modification.
 But, the current order must be at least three (3) years before the court will change the amount and the difference in what is being paid now and what the court could rightfully order has to surpass a pre-determined amount set by the legislator.
 If both of those standards have been met and the obligor (the parent paying support) has had a decrease or increase in their salary, the child support amount may need to be adjusted.